meleu/tdd-ruby/objects-methods-and-integers.md

 ### "Everything" is an Object

 In the beginning of this chapter I said: **every value in Ruby has an underlying object representation and can be manipulated with methods**.

-That includes the integer numbers.
+This includes the integer numbers.
 They are objects and we can interact with them using their methods.

 Another fact about Ruby objects is that all of them have a string representation that can be obtained by the `#to_s` method (`to_s` stands for "to string").

 As our goal is to convert a decimal to its binary representation, and this representation is written in a string, maybe we can get some help from `Integer#to_s`.
-Let's take a look at its documentation...

 ### The Integer#to_s method